BELIEF in Dependence: Leveraging Atomic Linearity in Data Bits for Rethinking Generalized Linear Models: Estimation with BELIEF

 \begin{theorem} Assume $|\Eb[B|\bA]| < 1$, and $\bbeta$ is uniquely defined.
 Then the least squares estimator $\hat{\bbeta}$ is also the unique MLE whenever $\hat{\bbeta}$ exists, where the likelihood is with respect to the joint distribution of the $(p+1)\times 1$ binary vector $(B, \bA^\top)^\top$.
 As $n\rightarrow\infty$, we have $\hat{\bbeta} \xrightarrow{a.s.} \bbeta$ and

 where

 and $\bv_i$ is the $i$th row of $\Hb_{2^p}$, $1 \leq i \leq 2^p$.
 In particular, the variance of each entry of $\hat{\beta}$ is the same, $\tr(D)/2^{2p}$. \end{theorem}

-Theorem \ref{thm:asymnorm} tells us that LSE is also the MLE under the joint model, which might come as a surprise since the LSE does not use any information about the likelihood function of $\bA$.
+Theorem \ref{thm:asymnorm} tells us that LSE is also the MLE under the joint model, which might come as a surprise since the LSE does not use any information about the likelihood function of $\bbeta$.
 The reason that this is true is given by Theorem \ref{thm:ancillary}, which reveals that $\bA$ is ancillary to $\bbeta$.
 This is again in parallel to the Gaussian world, or more broadly to the world of regression with continuous variables.
 Yet, it is not a forgone conclusion, for in the discrete world, marginal distributions often have more impact on the joint distribution than their continuous counterparts; see for example, the discussion of this matter in the context of the $2\times 2$ model \citep[e.g.,][]{chernoff2004information}.

 Relevant to prediction, Theorem \ref{thm:asymnorm} gives the asymptotic variance of the estimate $\hat{\Eb}[B|\bA = \bv_i]$.
-Writing this quantity in terms of conditional probability results in the classical binomial confidence interval for each cell.
-Intuitively, this is because the estimation of each coordinate of $\bbeta$ uses information from all $2^p$ cells, whereas only a single cell is pertinent to each estimated cell expectation in the absence of additional assumptions on the regression function.
+To achieve the classical binomial confidence interval for each cell, we need only write the asymptotic variance in terms of conditional probabilities.
+Intuitively, this relationship is because the estimation of each coordinate of $\bbeta$ uses information from all $2^p$ cells, whereas only a single cell is pertinent to each estimated cell expectation in the absence of additional assumptions on the regression function.
 This is the price paid for extreme modeling flexibility.
 In Section \ref{subsec: scalability}, we explore potential remedies to BELIEF's high-dimensional issues.

 Returning to ancillarity, define $\bp_{\bA^{\otimes}}\in\mathbb{R}^{2^p}$ such that the $i$th component of $\bp_{\bA^{\otimes}}$ is $\Pb(\bA^{\otimes} = \bv)$, where $\bv$ is the $i$th row of $\Hb_{2^p}$.
 One can think of $\bp_{\bA^{\otimes}}$ as containing all information about the marginal distribution of $\bm{A}$.